Susana465/camkii_thesis/40-results.md

 **Aim 2.** Determine in detail how functional states of CaMKII contribute to stabilizing the CaMKII/NMDAR complex, defined as achieving long-lasting binding that reaches equilibrium.
 This includes investigating how conformational states of CaMKII and phosphorylation events influence the stability of the complex.

-- our results indicate that CaMKII binds with high affinity to NR2B/C when autophosphorylated on Thr286 independent of the presence of Ca2+ and calmodulin (Fig. 1)
+- our results indicate that CaMKII binds with high affinity to NR2B/C when autophosphorylated on Thr286 independent of the presence of Ca2+ and CaM (Fig. 1)

 does cam binding make a difference to camkii/nmdar binding